jenkins-infra/jenkins.io/content/blog/2012/2012-05-28-jenkins-a-besoin-de-vous.md

 ---
-layout: post
+:layout: post
-title: Jenkins a besoin de vous
+:title: Jenkins a besoin de vous
-nodeid: 383
+:nodeid: 383
-created: 1338206400
+:created: 1338206400
-tags:
+:tags:
 - general
 - feedback
 - guest post
+:author: rtyler
 ---
 [**Editor's Note**: _The following is a guest post by Jenkins contributor [Baptiste Mathus](https://twitter.com/bmathus).
 For the non-French speakers, we're looking for French speakers to help translate "Jenkins: The Definitive Guide"_ ]